onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-58301
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: SHOULD NOT
     :updated: dublin

-    The VNF or PNF **SHOULD NOT** use playbooks that make requests to Cloud resources e.g. Openstack (nova, neutron, glance, heat, etc.);
+    The VNF or PNF Provider's Ansible playbooks **SHOULD NOT** make requests to Cloud resources e.g. Openstack (nova, neutron, glance, heat, etc.);
     therefore, there is no use for Cloud specific variables like Openstack UUIDs in Ansible Playbook related artifacts.